 Here is a simplified schematic of the HHS process:

 MRC’s hydrophobic-hydrophilic separation process has been tested in the field for the recovery and dewatering of ultrafine coal particles that were being deslimed and sent to the thickener for disposal.

 The pilot plant that was located at a coal preparation plant in Southwest Virginia successfully upgraded <4.5 µm (<325 mesh) deslime-cyclone overflow and recovered the coal as a high-quality product.
 The slurry feed averaged 58% ash, while the final HHS product contained 4.5% ash and 5%-to-9% moisture.
 That compared to an overall quality of 6.5% ash produced by the preparation plant.

 Please review the Paper that was presented by Dr. Roe-Hoan Yoon at the 2016 SME Annual Conference.

 Safety is the highest priority for MRC.
-Consistent with the safety measures taken in the design and construction of MRC’s Pilot Plant, all commercial HHS plants will be equipped with numerous safety features.
-Most notably, the entire HHS Process is performed under a nitrogen-inerting atmosphere.
+All commercial HHS plants will be equipped with numerous safety features.
+Most notably, the HHS Process is performed under a nitrogen-inerting atmosphere.